Tanamera – Lion of Singapore

-Tanamera – Lion of Singapore is a 1989 Australian drama serial which is a co-production between Central Independent television and Grundy in 1989.
+Tanamera – Lion of Singapore was a 1989 Australian drama serial which was a co-production between Central Independent television and Grundy in 1989.

 Plot

 The lives of two leading families of Singapore, the Dexters and the Soongs, become intertwined when John Dexter falls in love with Julie Soong.
-Action takes place between the years 1935 and 1948.
+Action takes place between 1935 and 1948.

-Notable cast members included Christopher Bowen, Khym Lam, Anthony Calf, Gary Sweet, John Jarratt, Anne-Louise Lambert, Penne Hackforth-Jones, Lewis Fiander, Bryan Marshall, Betty Lucas, Wallas Eaton, Darren Yap and Anthony Wong.

-The series is based on the novel, Tanamera, by Noel Barber.
-Tanamera is the name of the house built by Grandpa Jack, the patriarch of the Dexter family.
-Tanamera is derived from Tanah Merah, Malay for Red Earth.
+The series is based on the novel Tanamera by Noel Barber.
+"Tanamera" is the name of the house built by Grandpa Jack, the patriarch of the Dexter family; it is derived from Tanah Merah, Malay for "Red Earth".
 The grounds of the huge Tanamera bungalow consisted largely of red soil.